JGAVEN/Lego-GPT/README.md

 docker compose up --build
 ```

-This spins up the API server, a generation worker and the detector worker.
+This spins up Redis, the API server, a generation worker and the detector worker.

 The API will be available at http://localhost:8000/health.
 The `/health` endpoint responds with `{ "ok": true, "version": "x.y.z" }` so you